jmkraus/picochat/README.md

 # Pico Chat - a CLI Chat Client

 ## Purpose
-Unlike similar tools like ollama, the Mac-only app "[Pico AI Server](https://picogpt.app/)" doesn't come with a dedicated CLI client.
+Unlike similar tools such as **Ollama**, the Mac‑only app “Pico AI Server” doesn’t come with a dedicated CLI client.

 This tool fills the gap and has some additional tricks up its sleeve.

 ## Installation

 The released binary is unsigned.
-To use it on your Mac, you have two options:
+To use it on a Mac, there are two options:

  1. Build picochat from the source code
  2. Remove the quarantine tag from the binary

 ### Build picochat

- * add the required libraries to your local Go setup
+ Add the required libraries to your local Go setup.

  ```
   go get github.com/atotto/clipboard